 This no-sew mask uses a scarf/towel and a couple of hair ties.

-If you're making your own masks, you'll quickly figure out that 1/8" elastic (for the ear loops) is virtually impossible to find.
-We used yarn (cause, yarn...) and it works well enough to keep the masks on our faces without being uncomfortable.
+If you're making your own masks, you'll quickly figure out that 1/8" elastic (for the ear loops) can be difficult to find.
+We used yarn (cause, yarn stash...) and it works well enough to keep the masks on our faces without being uncomfortable.
 You can also use bias tape, shoe laces, or hair ties, go with what works for you.
+Also, to help the mask fit your face, we recommend that you sew a small piece of metal or wire into the nose bridge area.
+Caryn used pipe cleaners and others report that bobby pins work well.
+We haven't tried it, but we assume that floral wire would come in handy, too.
+Just make sure that you don't have a sharp end poking into the wearers face. :)

 Be kind to yourself: crafting helps all of us stay sane, but so do exercise, meditation, and immersing ourselves in a movie or book.
 Even 5-10 minutes of walking or yoga per day will help you stay calmer.
 (Stuck at home and need an instructional video?
 Check out SarahBethYoga's 15 minute morning yoga routine, which is beginner-friendly.
 Want to walk but concerned about mingling with people?
 Try Walk at Home by Leslie Sansone's series of walking videos, like Heart Healthy - 1 mile walk.)